 Google’s A.I. is incredibly adept at applying the blur to the correct areas, but it doesn’t always get it right.
-Sometimes it struggles with hairlines or complex mixed areas where depth and distance are tough to discern.
-However, it is miles ahead of most of the competition.
+Sometimes it struggles with hairlines or complex mixed areas where depth and distance are tough to discern — a common Pixel 3 problem.
+It’s miles ahead of most of the competition, however.

 Each portrait photo you take includes the portrait shot with the blur applied to the background and the original shot.
 You can tap the thumbnails at the bottom of the photo to switch between them.